BobWangRobot/AEV_training_set/README.md

 |**shorter**|the helix from PDBs in training set is shorter than manual set.
 |**longer** |the helix from the training set is longer than manual set.

-**Length** means length difference of tow helices: length of helix1 - length of helix2.
+**Difference** means length difference of tow helices: length of helix1 - length of helix2.

 *The max diffrence of longer and shorter less than 4 reisidues.
 # Run script